About the Section

-The inaugural Privacy Engineering Section Forum was held in March during the Global Privacy Summit in Washington.
+The inaugural Privacy Engineering Section Forum was held in March during the Global Privacy Summit in Washington, D.C.
 Read a summary here.

 The forums are designed by the IAPP Privacy Engineering Section Advisory Board, which is comprised of academics, government and industry experts in privacy engineering and technology.
 Advisory Board members help develop the section itself, providing strategic input and driving content for its programs and activities.
 See all advisory boards.

 Calling all Privacy Engineers!

 Experts in the privacy engineering field are being asked to step up and share their expertise.
 We’re looking for speakers to address topics such as user interface design, data ethics in artificial intelligence, privacy by design, de-identification, implementation of privacy technologies and much more.
 Submit your session proposal here.
 This Call for Proposals is open all year long and we accept sessions on a rolling basis.

 Are you looking to share your privacy engineering research with the privacy world?
 Submit your case studies here.
 If you’re selected, we will offer you an opportunity to present your case study in one of our publications, our live conferences, or virtually on one of web conferences.